• Member Extranet

 • Live Content Coalition

 The Live Content Coalition for EU Action on Piracy was created to highlight the negative impacts that digital piracy has on the live content sectors across Europe and the world, and push for regulatory action from the European Union and its member states on these practices that plague our industries.
 The Live Content Coalition is a group of representatives of leading European live content producers, broadcasters, and exhibitors.
-As representatives of live events, including sports, music concerts and festivals, broadcast television, and tickets sellers, we are all united in the fight to stop piracy.

 • Soma